dev2019zheng/threejs-cube-with-text/README.md

    ```
 2. The output will be in the `dist` directory.
 You can serve it using any static file server.

+## CI/CD Pipeline

+This project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).

+### CI

+On every push and pull request to the `main` branch, the following steps are performed:
+- Checkout the code
+- Set up Node.js
+- Install dependencies
+- Run build
+- Run tests

+### Deployment

+On every push to the `main` branch, after the CI steps are successful, the project is deployed to GitHub Pages.
+The deployment steps include:
+- Checkout the code
+- Set up Node.js
+- Install dependencies
+- Build the project
+- Deploy to GitHub Pages

+The deployment is handled by the [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) action.

 ### License

 This project is licensed under the MIT License.